Acacia aneura: Agriculture

 Mulga can be planted with sandalwood in plantations as a host tree.
-The tree's flowers provide forage for bees, especially when there is enough water available.
+The flowers provide forage for bees, especially when there is enough water available.

 Mulga is of great economic importance to the Australian pastoral industry.
 Despite containing considerable amounts of indigestible tannins, mulga leaves are a valuable fodder source, particularly in times of drought, as they are palatable to stock and provide up to 12% crude protein.

 The seeds of Acacia aneura are traditionally used to make seedcakes.
 The mulga apple is an insect gall commonly eaten by Aboriginal people.
 Mulga tree gum (ngkwarle alkerampwe in the Arrernte language) is a type of lerp scale found on mulga branches.
 It provides a tasty, honey-like treat.

 Wood

 Wood from Acacia aneura stands up very well to being buried in soil, so it is used for posts.
 The wood has a density of about 850–1100 kg/m3.
 It is also good as firewood, and good-quality charcoal can be produced from it.

 Mulga is a vital tree to Aboriginal Australians in central and Western Australia; the wood is a good hardwood for making various implements, such as digging sticks, woomeras, shields and wooden bowls.